heilalalei/hello-world/README.md

 # hello-world
-Thi is my firts repository.
+This is my firts repository.
 I hope this will help me understand the principles of manipulating common files and information related to some projects.
+This one is my commit, or the change of master branch.
+This text should describe the change (commit).